Oguzhan-Ucar/recipe-app-react-project/README.md

-This project is located at this address oguzhan-recipe-app-react-project.netlify.app
+This project is located at this address https://oguzhan-recipe-app-react-project.netlify.app/